 Yes, you can work part-time.
-ACT Health is a family friendly organisation and supports work life balance.
-The minimum number of shifts you must work is 7 per fortnight to complete the program in 12 months.
+Canberra Health Services is a family friendly organisation and supports work life balance.
+The minimum number of shifts you must work is 7 (56 hours) per fortnight to complete the program in 12 months.
 The choice is yours, many graduates elect to work 8 shifts per fortnight.

 Do you provide an orientation program as part of the TTPP?

-Yes, you participate in a three day ACT Health Orientation program in addition to a TTPP orientation/workshop day, 4.
+Yes, you participate in a three day Canberra Health Services Orientation program in addition to a TTPP orientation/workshop day, 4.
 5 days in total.
 You will be expected to attend the full 4.5 days, so if successful please do not make appointments in this week.

 Do I have supernumerary time during my clinical placements?